Codecademy/docs/content/html/concepts/semantic-html/terms/article/article.md

 ---
-Title: "<article>"
+Title: '<article>'
-Description: "Represents a part of a page which is self-contained and could be published elsewhere.
-Common uses include blog posts or magazine articles."
+Description: 'Represents a part of a page which is self-contained and could be published elsewhere.
+Common uses include blog posts or magazine articles.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Web Design"
+  - 'Web Design'
 Tags:
-  - "Semantic"
+  - 'Semantic'
-  - "Tags"
+  - 'Tags'
 CatalogContent:
-  - "learn-html"
+  - 'learn-html'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 The `<article>` semantic tag represents a part of a page which is self-contained and could be published elsewhere.
 Some common uses include blog posts or magazine articles.